 Our annual Girls Lead the Way conference is a full day of interactive, lab or classroom-based learning designed to introduce high school girls in grades 9-12 to engineering and applied mathematics concepts and the Mines campus.
 The day begins with a welcome and introduction to the event, followed by a family info session and major panels where women from Mines speak about their respective majors and answer questions.
-After the panel, girls are broken into smaller groups according to their interest in majors, and attend their first of three hour-long, interactive activity rotations hosted by Mines faculty and students.
+After the panel, girls are broken into smaller groups according to their interest in majors, and attend their first of three one-hour-long, interactive activity rotations hosted by Mines faculty and students.
 We will then give an hour for lunch break.
 To close out the conference, girls can take an optional campus tour with Mines Ambassadors.

 Girls Lead the Way prepares participants to: